Panj Pyare: Historical usage

-They formed the nucleus of the Khalsa: the first five persons to receive Khanda di Pahul initiation and rites (baptism) of the two-edged sword.
+The inaugural group of Panj Piare formed the nucleus of the Khalsa: the first five persons to receive Khanda di Pahul initiation and rites (baptism) of the two-edged sword.
 They were the inaugural Panj Pyare.
 However, the term is not limited only to this inaugural group.
 After them, any group of five baptized Sikhs are also referred to as the Panj Pyare.

-Until the Vaisakhi of AD 1699, the Sikh initiation ceremony was known as Charan Pahul.
+During the Second Battle of Chamkaur, it was a council of Panj Piare who commanded Guru Gobind Singh to leave the battlefield to preserve his life and continue leading the Sikhs, an order which the Guru obeyed.

+After the formation of the institution of Panj Piare in 1699, Guru Gobind Singh appointed five Sikhs in Nanded to accompany Madho Das (popularly known as Banda Bairagi) on his northwards mission to conquer Sirhind in 1708.
+The names of these five Panj Piare were: Binod Singh, Kahan Singh, Baj Singh, Daya Singh, and Ram Singh.
+Guru Gobind Singh requested Banda to obey the counsel of the Panj Piare but since no accounts of Banda's life mention the institute of the Panj Piare beyond this, it is believed he may not have heeded their commands fully and went astray.

 Background

 The idea of five beloved ones predate the formalization of the Khalsa Panth by Guru Gobind Singh in 1699.
 Guru Nanak alludes to the institution of "five beloved sons" in his gurbani.

 Throughout Sikh history, there have been five beloved ones during different guruship terms.
 Examples are given below for some of them: